EXPLORATION

 India launches lithium exploration

-The Geological Survey of India has taken up seven lithium exploration projects in different parts of the country.
+GSI has taken up seven lithium projects across the country

 The GSI, which is part of the country's Ministry of Mines, has a field season programme that includes different stages of mineral exploration, including reconnaissance surveys, preliminary exploration and general exploration.
 The programme follows the guidelines of the United Nations Framework Classification (UNFC) and Mineral Evidence and Mineral Content Rules (MEMC-2015) for augmenting the mineral resources of various commodities, including lithium.